Evidence drives every step of Codon’s product design, from designs grounded in peer-reviewed literature to evaluation of our real-world impacts.

 SElf-Regulated Learning

-The Codon Learning student platform was designed from scratch using evidence from the learning sciences to promote metacognition, self-testing, and spaced learning.
+The Codon Learning Study Path was designed from scratch using evidence from the learning sciences to promote metacognition, self-testing, and spaced learning.

 Self-testing and spaced learning have been shown to: